italoc/silla-prism-integration/README.md

    the controller react faster when house loads appear, and residual export recovery adds current again if export remains unused for the configured time.

-## Solar automations

-Solar automation is a work in progress and is described in the [Solar](solar.md) page.

 ## Solar battery balancing

 The integration can optionally create a `Solar battery balancing` switch for each